 - When I need help, I have to ask for it.
 My daughter is the first grandchild on both sides, and I had no shortage of offers to help with her.
 This time around everyone's slightly older and a lot more tired, and I've had to be more vocal and resourceful.
 I no longer feel guilty hiring the occasional babysitter, dropping my kids off at the gym day care daily, or asking my parents to take the kids for an overnight or three.
 The time away makes me a better mom.

 - You don't need every possible gadget to have a happy baby.
 Admittedly, when my son was born, I already had almost every imaginable baby item, all of which I registered for and received before his big sister was born.
 But I barely used the bouncer, the swing, the exersaucer, or the playmat with my son, sometimes because he wasn't that interested and other times because I remembered to pull them out of the basement too late.
-This taught me that all that stuff wasn't really necessary in the first place.
+This is one of the motherhood lessons that taught me that all that stuff wasn't really necessary in the first place.

 - Go with the flow or go crazy.
 I'm a pretty organized, scheduled person, but after my second was born, I realized that my kids' and my best days were often the ones when I had the least planned for us.
 Sure, I get my daughter to preschool and her swim lessons, I take them both to the gym and on countless errands, and I schedule playdates regularly, but I try not to plan too much for one day, and I also make sure we have days when we're mostly at home hanging out.